foerstner-lab/gffpandas/docs/source/tutorial.rst

    10  Dbxref=UniProtKB%252FTrEMBL:E1W7M4%2CGenbank:Y...

 The created data frame contains all eleven annotation entries and can be changed now.
-Depending on which annotation entries are desired, different filter options can be used and/or combined.
+Depending on which annotation entries are desired, different options of gffpandas can be used and/or combined.

-In this example, the user wants to return a gff3 file, but only the coding sequences ('CDS'), which base pair length (bp) is minimal 10 bp long and maximal 250 bp long.
+In this example, the user wants to return a gff3 file, but only its coding sequences ('CDS'), which base pair length (bp) is minimal 10 bp long and maximal 250 bp long.
 Therefore, the following functions will be combined:
 ::
    >>> combined_df = annotation.filter_feature_of_type('CDS').filter_by_length(10, 250).to_gff3('temp.gff')
    >>> gff_content = open('temp.gff').read()